adblockplus/web.adblockplus.org/pages/privacy.md

 - {{ error-data-sent-item-4[list item] A generated UUID to separate error reports. }}
 - {{ error-data-sent-item-5[list item] A string / function name identifying the error. }}

 {{ error-data-sent-paragraph-1 Said data is only collected when the application crashes or throws an error.
-Furthermore, Adblock Browser for iOS explicitly asks for permission to send the collected information after the crash or error happened. }}
+Furthermore, Adblock Browser explicitly asks for permission to send the collected information after the crash or error happened. }}

 {{ error-data-sent-paragraph-2 In order to learn more about HockeyApps's privacy policy, please consult their [Terms of Service](https://hockeyapp.net/terms) as well as their [crash report documentation](https://support.hockeyapp.net/kb/app-management-2/what-data-is-collected-with-the-hockeysdks-2) and [event report documentation](https://support.hockeyapp.net/kb/app-management-2/what-data-is-collected-with-the-hockeysdks-2#data-collected-for-the-user-metrics-features). }}